swiftlang/swift/README.md

 be related to the Xcode version, try passing `--clean` to `build-script`.

-When a new version of Xcode is released, you can update your build without recompiling the entire project by passing the `--reconfigure` option.
+When a new version of Xcode is released, you can update your build without recompiling the entire project by passing `--reconfigure` to `build-script`.

 ## Learning More